PanoPepino/string_cosmo_communication/README.md

 - The [Manim Community](https://www.manim.community/) for creating such a powerful animation engine
 - Jérome Eertmans for the excellent [Manim-Slides](https://manim-slides.eertmans.be/) package
-- The string theory and cosmology research community for inspiration
+- The Swampland community for working hard to understand the true nature of quantum gravity